ruthwanjiramwangi/ruthwanjiramwangi/README.md

 ## 👩🏽‍💻 Ruth Wanjira Mwangi

-Business Analyst with a background in software development.
-Expanding into data science and machine learning with an interest in social impact applications.
+BI and Operations Analyst expanding into data science and machine learning Interest in social impact applications, MEAL and ESG.

 ---